-Giving them what they need will make them happy for a long time even after the trip than by just surprising them.
+Giving them what they need will make them happy for a long time even after the trip than just surprising them.
 Actually, what most old parents need is time with their kids.
-You know, we get busy with our lives, we work so hard, we chase our dreams and we seldom our parents already.
+You know, we get busy with our lives, we work so hard, we chase our dreams, and we seldom see our parents already.

-I believe our undivided time with our parents and letting them know that we still treasure them as much when we are kids are things that fill them joy.
+I believe our undivided time with our parents and letting them know that we still treasure them as much as when we are kids are things that fill them with joy.

 Pick the best season to travel with your parents.

 The next step in making a trip that our parents will enjoy is to know you and your parents must visit.
 Selecting the season to travel has much significance as choosing the destination you’re planning to visit.
 Why?
-Because it also relies on the health, likes, dislikes, and wants of your parents.
+Because it also relies on your parents’ health, likes, dislikes, and wants.

 Do your parents love cold weather?
 Are they looking for cherry blossoms?
 Do they want to experience a colorful festival in South America or Southeast Asia?

 Indeed when choosing a holiday spot, you must consider the temperature too.
 It is better to travel around spring break instead of the extreme heat and cold months.
 Your parents will surely love traveling without sweating a lot or with their eyelashes full of ice crystals.
 Besides, when it is freezing cold, our parents can have difficulty walking.
-Their joints aren’t just as movable as ours, and with cold weather, it could also hurt a lot.
+Their joints aren’t just as movable as ours, and it could also hurt a lot with cold weather.

 Another thing to consider is the peak season.
 It definitely would have an effect on your journey.
-If your parents did not request a specific season to travel, I suggest that you travel during the months of the shoulder season.
+If your parents did not request a specific season to travel, I suggest you travel during the shoulder season months.
 Not only you and your parents will like fewer other tourists, but you can also save money as dictated by the law of supply and demand.

 Arranging the destinations

-When we are making an itinerary for a trip with our parents, we always ensure short travel time between our destinations.
+When we make an itinerary for a trip with our parents, we always ensure a short travel time between our destinations.
 First of all, we do not want to waste more time on the road.